Embodying Community Violence: An Examination of Adolescents' Place-Embodied Experiences and Community Firearm Violence in Detroit, MI

 • Able to read and speak English.

-• Able to attend weekly workshops in July 2025 (7/1/25, 7/8/25, 7/15/25, 7/22/25, and 7/29/25 as backup) from 2-5pm.
+• Able to attend workshops in July 2025 (7/1/25, 7/8/25, 7/15/25, 7/22/25), from 3-5 pm at Racquet Up Detroit.

 Potential Benefits